alephium/www/src/content/news/upgrading-alephium’s-difficulty-adjustment-algorithm-daa/index.md

   - july-25-2025-mining-difficulty-penalty-incident-postmortem/index
   - danube-upgrade-one-step-closer-to-the-web3-we-were-promised/index
 ---
-TL;DR We are targeting an activation date in **early January**.
-The full node will be published once feedback has been collected.

-Once the link is live, you only need to update your node.
-No other changes will be required.
+TL;DR You only need to update your node.
+No other changes are required.
+The activation date will be in early January (due to the holidays).

 ## What are we proposing to improve?